 The terms you identified to locate books in the Online Catalog may be used to search for journal articles.
 When you find relevant articles, look for the subject headings that have been assigned to the article for more possibilities to search.
 The following journal indexes have plant ecology related content.

-2. Click on to perform a quick search of the library catalog which includes records of all journal holdings owned by the University Libraries.
-You will be connected immediately to the article or to an intermediate screen.
+2. Click on PDF or "Full text" in the citation record.
+You will be connected immediately to the article or to the publisher's page for the article where you can then select PDF.
+If the University Libraries does not subscribe to the journal, you will see a page offering you the option to perform a quick search of the library catalog which includes records of all journal holdings owned by the University Libraries.
 By clicking on “Search the library catalog by Title,” you can verify that electronic access is not available.
-You may also discover that print holdings are held in Dana which may influence your decision to check the shelf or request an electronic copy of the article.
+You may also discover that print holdings are held in one or more of the Rutgers libraries.
+This may influence your decision to check the shelf or request an electronic copy of the article.

 3. Search the library catalog directly to find information about all journal holdings including their extent and their format.

 4. Consult the listing of Electronic Journals and Publications: https://browzine.com/libraries/1726/subjects